labgem/microscope-user-doc/docs/content/mage/info.rst

 The table of results indicates the begin and end positions of detected alpha-helices for the protein sequence.
 It also gives the location (inside/outside) of the fragments in between the helices.

-.. tip:: As protein can be called « membranar » if it contains more than 3 alpha-helices.
+.. tip:: A protein can be called « membranar » if it contains more than 3 alpha-helices.

 .. _mage_antiSMASH: